OmniLearned: A Foundation Model Framework for All Tasks Involving Jet Physics: Anomaly Detection

 The structure of \textsc{OmniLearned} allows for an alternative to \textsc{Cathode}-style methods.
 In particular, we can leverage the multiple classes used during the training of \textsc{OmniLearned} to directly search for anomalies.
 For example, we can use the classes associated to generic 3-prong (the top quark decays into three quarks via an intermediate $W$ boson) decay modes from the pre-training dataset, divided by the QCD prediction nodes as the anomaly score.
 Notice that even though \textsc{OmniLearned} has dedicated output nodes for top quarks, we use only generic 3-prong decays without top quarks for this anomaly detection exercise.
 This strategy is similar to the one proposed in~\cite{Li:2024htp}.
 Even though this approach does not converge to the supervised classier with increasing data (asympotically optimal~\cite{Nachman:2020lpy}), it may still be effective for a broad set of anomalies and the theory prior may help its performance at low signal fraction~\cite{Cheng:2024yig}.
 The sidebands are again used to determine the background distribution and evaluate the anomaly detection performance of the 3-prong classifier in the signal region.
 Results for this approach are shown in Fig.~\ref{fig:ad_tagging}.

-For all model sizes the signal component is clearly visible, with the medium size yielding again the highest sensitivity.
-Compared to the \textsc{CATHODE} strategy, the observed significance is higher.
+For all model sizes the signal component is clearly visible.
+However, bigger model sizes lead to a small degradation of the model sensitivity.
+This is likely due to imperfect simulation details used during the pre-training.
 This application directly uses \textsc{OmniLearned} without additional fine-tuning, resulting in faster deployment.